AriFordsham/GHCWiki/linear-types/implementation.md

 This means that `Weight`, `UsageEnv` and `Type` all have things added to their `hs-boot` files.
 I managed to play this game well enough but it was quite precarious adding new definitions into this cycle.
 This is why \`

+## Misc

+- Patterns are type checked in a *context multiplicity* which scales the constructor fields, extending the `case_p` from the paper.